yizhiai1994/RemainTimePrediction/README.md

 # RemainTimePrediction
-The remain time prediction in business processes with RNN and Attention
+The remain time prediction in business processes with RNN and Attention and Transfer Learning